 Design Sponge (@designsponge)

-When studying HNC fashion, there will be an emphasis on giving shape to excellent designs; if you are looking for ideas then check out Design Sponge, an account created by Grace Bonney.
+When studying BA fashion, there will be an emphasis on giving shape to excellent designs; if you are looking for ideas then check out Design Sponge, an account created by Grace Bonney.
 Her page is filled with aesthetic imagery which is an amalgamation of animal pictures, scenic beauty and everyday instances that would otherwise go unnoticed.
 Her presentation of interiors and lifestyle images have a scintillating appeal and has earned her a fan following of over 750k fans.
 Her Instagram account is a storehouse of ideas for design enthusiasts.

 - Conde Nasty (@conde.nasty)